 Adapted for early years settings through Hopper with the support of Take Art, Surrey Arts, China Plate, Arts Partnership Surrey, ACE and Paul Hamlyn Foundation.

 This production is taking a break touring until Saturday 2nd March.
-This will be the first performance of a new short tour.
+This will be the first performance of a new short tour which ends on Thursday 28th March.
 More dates coming soon.

 Young Herbert is a little horror.
 Living on a boat should be the ideal life for a wannabe pirate, but the boat’s grounded until Herbert can learn to tidy his cabin, eat his greens and be more polite.
 A big storm brews up when Herbert is sent home from school and Mum calls on Great Uncle Albatross – navy captain and scourge of all pirates – to warn him of the dangers of rebellion.